Nfx1z/JS-Model_TF-API/README.md

 ## Project Overview

 A robust API service built with Hapi.js that serves machine learning model predictions.
+This service utilizes a pre-trained machine learning model to make predictions based on input data.

 ## Techincal Stack